top of page

 This is precisely why generic exercises or quick-fix videos promising to reduce low back pain rarely work for most people.
 Non-specific low back pain is challenging for researchers because they often try to generalize treatments instead of classifying patients into specific groups.

 Without a comprehensive initial assessment and detailed patient information, a shotgun approach will only help a small percentage of individuals.
-This highlights the importance of consulting with a Physical Therapist who can identify and treat your specific musculoskeletal causes and pain sources.
+This highlights the importance of consulting with Dr. Didlake, DPT, the Saint Louis Golf Doc, who is able to identify and treat your specific musculoskeletal cause(s) and pain source(s).

 Let's examine common misconceptions about back pain that could be hindering your golf performance and recovery: